-The City of Mesa has hired an urban planning consultant to create conceptual master plans for the Southwest Corner of University Drive & Mesa Drive.
-Crandall Arambula will facilitate community engagement meetings to gather input from the community to create three conceptual master plans.
+The City of Mesa hired an urban planning consultant to create conceptual master plans for the 27 acres of city-owned land at the Southwest Corner of University Drive & Mesa Drive (the “Property”).
+Crandall Arambula facilitated community engagement meetings to gather input from the community to create three conceptual master plans.

-The first phase of transformation will be a 6-month master planning and community involvement process that will produce three conceptual master plans for the Property.
+The first phase of transformation was a 6-month master planning and community involvement process that produced three conceptual master plans for the Property.

 What is a conceptual master plan?

 The conceptual master plans will explore the activities and types of places that would be successful on the Property and will consider how the community will use and move through the site.
 The master plan provides a road map for establishing the community’s vision for the future of the Property and will inform new developers of this vision.

 - Explore development alternatives at a range of intensities